stoarca/xdotoolify.js/README.md

   - `page` is a selenium [`ThenableWebDriver`][1] tied to Firefox

+Returns `undefined`.

+This method must be called immediately after calling selenium's `build()`.
-This will add a `.X` property to `page` that exposes methods for manipulating input in that Firefox instance.
+It will add a `.X` property to `page` that exposes methods for manipulating input in that Firefox instance.

 ### page.X.mousemove(selector, relpos)